Menu

 What to do in Florence

 Florence’s historic center is cozy, and it’s easy and wonderful to get lost in the medieval alleys and winding side streets until you pop out unexpectedly on a main thoroughfare.
-Although packed with tourists in July and August, spring and fall bring some breathing room, allowing you to stroll leisurely through the city living la… Read More »
+Although packed with visitors in July and August, spring and fall are the perfect time to embark on an Italy hiking tour.
+You’ll have space… Read More »

 New Zealand Southern Alps with hikers